spectrocloud/librarium/docs/docs-content/clusters/edge/trusted-boot/key-management.md

 Several key pairs are used in Trusted Boot during installer ISO generation, upgrade image generation, as well as installation.
-Each pair of keys serves a different purpose, is used during different stages of Edge artifact building and deployment, and need to be secured differently.
+Each pair of keys serves a different purpose, is used during different stages of Edge artifact building and deployment, and needs to be secured differently.
 This page discusses the different key pairs used by Trusted Boot and how to secure them.

-Secure key management is the foundation of all security benefits provided by Trusted Boot.
-All security provided by Trusted Boot assumes that your keys are securely stored.
-Ensure that you follow our recommendation to avoid compromising the security of your systems.
+Careful key management is the foundation of all security benefits provided by Trusted Boot.
+All security provided by Trusted Boot assumes that your keys are handled and stored securely.
+Ensure that you follow our recommendations to avoid compromising the security of your systems.

 ## Platform Key (PK)